Tech Guided is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

-Of all the ways to game, PC gaming has historically been one of the cheapest and most versatile ways to game.
-But with the rising cost of PC hardware, and increasing performance demands of newer games, it’s becoming harder to afford a good gaming-oriented system.
+PC gaming has historically been one of the cheapest and most versatile ways to game.
+But with the rising cost of PC hardware and the increasing performance demands of newer games, it’s becoming more difficult to afford an adeqaute gaming PC.

 That’s why, in this post, we’ve put together a list of some of the best budget prebuilt PCs (under $500) we can find.

-If you’re willing to build your own PC, you can put together a considerably more powerful system.
+By building your own system you can put together a considerably more powerful system.
 Check out our $500 Gaming PC Build Guide for a list of parts that will give you more performance for your money.

-Quick Look: The Best Budget Prebuilt PCs Under $500
+Quick Look: The Best Prebuilt PCs Under $500

 NAME SPECS RATING